lorynmason/Booktivist/README.md

 # BOOKTIVIST

-a book reccomendation site for activist, find your next must-read book
+a book recommendation site for activist, find your next must-read book

 ### Setup Instructions